 Most preschools follow tight, adult-led schedules, with a new group activity every 15-30 minutes.
 In contrast, authentic Montessori preschools offer long, uninterrupted work periods that allow children to fully engage in tasks that they have chosen for themselves, under the careful, individual guidance of their teacher.
 Montessori children thus have repeated opportunities to get really engrossed in their activities, and experience regular states of concentrated focus.
 Visit a good Montessori preschool, and you may see a 3-year-old spending 30 minutes carefully arranging colour tablets in a rainbow pattern, or a 4-year-old tracing, colouring and labeling a map of the world.
 As adults, we can’t focus when we know we’ll be interrupted soon; neither can children.
 Unstructured, child-led time is key in building concentration skills at the foundation of all learning.

-While most play-based preschools have the same type of toys you already have at home—think lego, dress-up corners, colouring pages, trains and blocks—Montessori preschools offer something different to your child.
-Displayed beautifully on low shelves, you’ll find dozens of scientifically designed learning materials: a Pink Tower, Colour Tablets, pouring activities, a Movable Alphabet, maths materials that teach the decimal system and arithmetic into the thousands, and so much more.
+While most play-based preschools feature toys commonly found at home—like Lego, dress-up areas, colouring pages, trains, and blocks—Montessori preschools offer children something uniquely enriching.
+Carefully displayed on low shelves, you’ll find a wide range of scientifically designed learning materials: from the Pink Tower and Colour Tablets to pouring exercises, the Movable Alphabet, and advanced maths tools that introduce the decimal system and arithmetic into the thousands.

 Full of energy, a three-year-old never stops exploring, bombarding her parents with “why’s” from the moment she wakes until her final night time breath.
 We recognise this natural tendency and use it motivate children to learn by guiding children to ask real meaningful questions about the world first.
 We then help them discover the answers.